cloudvista/cloudvista-security/README.md

 # Agile Cloud ATO

-All collaborative cloud-based agile project management plans, issues, and deliverables supporting the migration of VistA to the VA Enterprise Cloud.
-Key milestones included achieving Authority to Operate (ATO) and Initial Operating Capability (IOC) certifications of VistA in the VA Enterprise Cloud ("Cloud VistA").
+Collaborative cloud-based agile project management plans, issues, and deliverables supporting the full migration of VistA to the VA Enterprise Cloud ("Cloud VistA").
+Key milestones included Authority to Operate (ATO) and Initial Operating Capability (IOC) certifications of VistA in the VA Enterprise Cloud.

 For guidance and instructions on use of Github for Project Management please read: https://github.com/features/project-management